vcfvct/aws-exam/README.md

   * path style: `US East (N. Virginia) region endpoint`, http://s3.amazonaws.com/*bucketName*.  `other Region-specific endpoint`, http://s3-*aws-region*.amazonaws.com/*bucketName*
   * for website, it will be http(s)://*bucketName*.s3-website-*aws-region*.amazonaws.com/
 * s3 has `read-after-write` consistency for `PUT` of new object, and `eventual` consistency for `PUT` on existing object and `Delete` http request.
-* mimimun object size for S3-IA is 128KB.
+* Minimum object size for S3-IA is 128KB.
-* add `x-amz-website-redirect-location` for website/webpage redirect.
+* add `x-amz-website-redirect-location` for website/page redirect.
 * in a versioned bucket, Only the **bucket owner** can delete a specified object version.
 * `S3 Transfer Acceleration` is especially useful in cases where your bucket resides in a Region other than the one in which the file transfer was originated.

 ## EBS
-* snapshot store data on volumns in S3 which is replicated to multiple AZs.
-EBS volumns are replicated within a specific AZ, snapshots are tied to the region. snapshots can be shared across regions.
+* snapshot store data on volumes in S3 which is replicated to multiple AZs.
+EBS volumes are replicated within a specific AZ, snapshots are tied to the region.
+Snapshots can be shared across regions.
+Snapshots are incremental and asynchronous.
-* HDD[thrput optimized(ETL etc...) or cold], SSD, Magnetic volumns
+* HDD[thruput optimized(ETL etc...) or cold], SSD, Magnetic volumes
 * max volumn **16TB**, max volumn 5000, max snapshot 10000.
 * Data stored on EBS volumes is automatically and redundantly stored in multiple physical volumes in the same availability zone as part of the normal operations of the EBS service at no additional charge.
 * provisioned IOPS must be 4G-16Tb, 4G-16Tb   at most 50:1 (5000IOPS: 100G) or 400GB up with 20000 IOPS .